mikependon/RepoDB.NET/pages/classes/querygroup.md

 #### Unary IS NOT

-There is scenario where we are negating the condition of the expressions by simply reversing the logic.
+There is a scenario where we are negating the condition of the expressions by simply reversing the logic.

 This is being solved by this `IsNot` property.